phollyer/elm-phoenix-websocket/README.md

 # Elm 0.19.x package for Phoenix WebSockets

-In order for your Elm program to talk to [PhoenixJS](https://hexdocs.pm/phoenix/js), you will need to add a very small Ports module to your Elm `src` files, and a JavaScript file to your Phoenix project.
+In order for your Elm program to talk to [PhoenixJS](https://hexdocs.pm/phoenix/js), you will need to add a very small Port module to your Elm `src` files, and a JavaScript file to your Phoenix project.

 ## Set up JavaScript